RUSTIC POTATO, CABBAGE & WHITE BEAN SOUP

 RUSTIC CABBAGE, POTATO & WHITE BEAN SOUP

 Something about cabbage I just love in soups!
-Enjoy this hearty and flavorful soup with freshly made socca or your favorite crusty bread.
+Enjoy this hearty and flavorful cabbage and white bean soup with freshly homemade socca or crusty bread.

 - 1/4 cup water or 2 tablespoons olive or grapeseed oil (for sauteing)

 - 2 leeks (use white & pale green parts), sliced and rinsed

 - 2 carrots, diced